tredontho/purescript-book/text/chapter3.md

 insertEntry entry book = Cons entry book
 ```

-This brings the two arguments `entry` and `book` into scope, on the left hand side of the equals symbol, and then applies the `Cons` function to create the result.
+This brings the two arguments `entry` and `book` into scope – on the left-hand side of the equals symbol – and then applies the `Cons` function to create the result.

 ## Curried Functions

 Functions in PureScript take exactly one argument.
-While it looks like the `insertEntry` function takes two arguments, it is in fact an example of a _curried function_.
+While it looks like the `insertEntry` function takes two arguments, it is an example of a _curried function_.

 The `->` operator in the type of `insertEntry` associates to the right, which means that the compiler parses the type as